easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 **Week 3-4: Launch "Marketplace 2.0" Announcement**

-Reveal the full scope of what Q-IDE offers that GitHub/VS Code can't:
+Reveal the full scope of what Top Dog offers that GitHub/VS Code can't:

 ```
-Press Release: "Q-IDE Launches 53-Model AI Marketplace"
+Press Release: "Top Dog Launches 53-Model AI Marketplace"
 ├─ "Choose from 53 LLMs, not forced into 1"
 ├─ "Switch models mid-conversation, optimize cost automatically"
 ├─ "GitHub Copilot forces you to pick 1 model.
-Q-IDE gives you unlimited choice"
+Top Dog gives you unlimited choice"
 └─ "We're not just an editor.
 We're the AI IDE of the future."

 Developer Newsletter: "The 13 features VS Code will never have"